Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball: Decision process framework

 The average chain allows us to accurately estimate aggregate counts (e.g. over the course of the regular season) across all lineups without having to estimate each lineup's transition probabilities individually, making the problem tractable while still retaining enough detail to explore the nuanced questions we are interested in.

-\section{Transition and policy tensors}
+\subsection{Transition and policy tensors}

-In most MDP applications the transition dynamics, $T(\cdot)$, are treated as being static while $R(\cdot)$ is assumed to vary temporally.
+In most MDP applications the transition dynamics, $P(\cdot)$, are treated as being static while $R(\cdot)$ is assumed to vary temporally.
 However, in this paper we assume the opposite; only the reward function is time-independent.
-The reason for this is that in our case, time --- or the shot clock rather --- resets with each new episode of the process as opposed to continuing globally across episodes.
+The reason for this is that in our case, time---or the shot clock rather---resets with each new episode of the process as opposed to continuing globally across episodes.
 We are concerned about \textit{within-episode} temporal dynamics, whereas most MDP applications consider time globally.
-As such, the way we consider non-stationarity is quite different than how it's primarily treated in the literature.
-Our framework requires a functional form of $T(\cdot)$ and $\pi(\cdot)$, whereas these are conventionally modelled statically.\footnote{In reinforcement learning applications, $\pi(\cdot)$ typically gets updated as the agent learns more about his environment.
-In this sense $\pi(\cdot)$ is dynamic, but this is quite different than the functional form for $\pi(\cdot)$ we refer to here.}
+As such, the way we consider non-stationarity is quite different than how it is primarily treated in the literature.
+Our framework requires a functional form of $P(\cdot)$ and $\pi(\cdot)$, whereas these are conventionally modeled statically.\footnote{In reinforcement learning applications, $\pi(\cdot)$ typically gets updated as the agent learns more about his environment.
+In this sense $\pi(\cdot)$ is dynamic, but this is different than the within-episode functional form for $\pi(\cdot)$ we refer to here.}

-To incorporate within-episode non-stationarity in $T(\cdot)$ and $\pi(\cdot)$, we propose using tensors to allow for dynamic transition probabilities and shot policies over the shot clock.
-In the stochastic processes literature, the term `transition probability tensor' arises (albeit infrequently) in reference to the series of $m$ transition probability matrices induced by an $m^{th}$-order Markov chain (see \cite{li2014} for example).
+To incorporate within-episode non-stationarity in $P(\cdot)$ and $\pi(\cdot)$, we propose using tensors to allow for dynamic transition probabilities and shot policies over the shot clock.
+In the stochastic processes literature, the term `transition probability tensor' arises (albeit infrequently) in reference to the series of $m$ transition probability matrices induced by an $m^{th}$-order Markov chain (e.g. \cite{li2014}).
 This is not what we mean by this term.
-Rather, we refer to a transition (or policy) tensor as an approximation to a dynamic transition probability \textit{function} of a continuous temporal covariate $t$.
-Specifically, we model $T(\cdot)$ and $\pi(\cdot)$ as tensors with 8 matrix slices, or TPMs, each representing a three-second interval of the shot clock as illustrated in Figure \ref{fig:tpm_3d}.
+Rather, we refer to a transition (or policy) tensor as an approximation to a dynamic transition probability \textit{function} of a continuous temporal covariate, which in this case is the shot clock.

+To this end, we approximate $P(\cdot)$ and $\pi(\cdot)$ as tensors with $n_{\scriptscriptstyle{\text{TPT}}}$ matrix slices, each representing a transition probability matrix (TPM) for a $\frac{24}{n_{\scriptscriptstyle{\text{TPT}}}}$-second interval of the shot clock.
+We want to choose $n_{\scriptscriptstyle{\text{TPT}}}$ to be as small as possible while still allowing our model to adequately describe the non-stationary dynamics over the 24-second shot clock.
+From a model parsimony and computational feasibility point of view, minimizing the number of TPT slices is desirable; each additional TPT slice adds roughly one million more model parameters, which leads to a significant increase to the computational burden when fitting the model.
+We settled on $n_{\scriptscriptstyle{\text{TPT}}}= 8$, meaning that each TPT slice summarizes the transition dynamics over a three-second interval of the shot clock.